OpenRefine/openrefine.org/governance.md

 Committers also participate in strategic planning, release planning, and approving changes to the governance model.

 How to become an OpenRefine Committers?
 Be a contributor and be nominated as a committer.
+OpenRefine select and elect new committer using the [Apache model](https://community.apache.org/newcommitter.html).
 You may nominate yourself.
 Nomination should be sent to the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev)

 ##  Decision Making Process